Embroidered States Artwork

 Perfect For: Mom, a fresh flower devotee, or friend who appreciates tabletop vignettes.

-Make It Say Christmas: Give the hearts and flowers Christmas colors, substitute stars or trees for the flowers, or fill the vase with amaryllis stems.
+How to Make It Say Christmas: Give the hearts and flowers Christmas colors, substitute stars or trees for the flowers, or fill the vase with amaryllis stems.

 Spell your sentiments with bright colors and patterns.
 Create an alphabet collage, compose a saying, or spell a name.